sebhoof/bibcom/README.md

 ### Recommended additional steps

-Create an ADS account following [this link](https://ui.adsabs.harvard.edu/user/account/register).
+Create an ADS account [here](https://ui.adsabs.harvard.edu/user/account/register).
-Apart from getting an API token, this is also useful for creating a custom email alerts for new arXiv papers.
 You can then generate the API token under `Account -> Settings -> API Token`.
-Paste it into a plain text file and save the file as e.g. `my.token` in your local copy of the BibCom repository.
+Paste it into a plain text such as `my.token` in your local BibCom folder.
+As an added benefit, you may be intersted in creating custom email alerts for new arXiv preprints with ADS.

 ## How to use BibCom